The original line of Windows MR headsets; Photo courtesy of PCWorld.

 On the other hand, the Quest is a great headset for more mobile VR use cases, like bringing VR to a jobsite or client meeting.
 It loads powerful virtual experiences without needing to be plugged into a computer.
 And at just $399, it’s one of the most affordable and accessible VR headsets ever released.

 Looking for more information on VR headset options?
-Learn all about the top headsets available today in this blog post and the infographic below.
+Learn all about the top headsets available today in this blog post.